followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/pageLoadMode.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ListPageLoadMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ListPageLoadMode` enum.
 This enum accepts the following values: `ScrollBottom` and `NextButton`.
 <!--/fullDescription-->